MainaKamau92/apexselftaught/README.md

     * `git clone https://github.com/MainaKamau92/apexselftaught.git`

-    >> The command clone a local copy of the project folder on your local machine
+    >> The command clones a local copy of the project folder on your local machine
 2. Navigate into the folder that has been created and create a virtual environment and activate it
     * `cd apexselftaught`
     * `virtualenv venv`